tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 Design like this can lead to better encapsulation of data overall.
 It separates concerns, and has the classes focus on what is their intended purpose.
-This does lead to more verbose code, but you will not have to update code that gets outdated due to changes in a child class that really should not concern other classes.
-It almost seems self defeating to split up your code and get this modularity, but then be bound to updating implementation details of several classes for one change in a child class.
+This does lead to more verbose code, but you will not have to update code that gets outdated due to changes in another class that the class you are using utilizes.
+Updating property names and other changes like this should not concern classes outside of themselves.
+It almost seems self defeating to split up your code to get this modularity, but then be bound to updating implementation details of several classes for one change in another.

 ## More than forEach